Carmel Child Custody Lawyer

 Is Indiana a 50-50 Custody State?

 Indiana recognizes physical and legal custody.
-Physical custody refers to the right to live with and provide a primary home environment for a child.
-Legal custody refers to the right to make important decisions on a child’s behalf.
-In divorce and separation cases, it is possible for parents to share or separately have rights to physical custody, legal custody, or both.
+Physical custody refers to the right to live with and provide an immediate home environment for a child.
+Legal custody refers to the right to make crucial decisions on a child’s behalf.
+In divorce and separation cases, parents can share or separately have rights to physical custody, legal custody, or both.

 • Domestic violence